 At the beginning of the 20th century, Herman Miller was one of the biggest furniture manufacturers in America, making more than 30 different kinds of chairs.
 Herman Miller was an office furniture manufacturer, but he also made some innovations in the field of an ergonomic office chairs and their first product was ‘Action Office’, introduced in 1968.
 In this case, they were inspired by Bill Stumpf who designed his S-Chair in 1962.

 Who Invented Ergonomic Chair?

-In 1947 Donald Wolcott designed Varityl chair, where he used aluminum supports and nylon seat.
-But again, the Herman Miller Company brought back to life Wolcott’s design and introduced it in 1970 as first ergonomic office chair.
+In 1947 Donald Wolcott designed the Varityl chair, where he used aluminum supports and nylon seat.
+But again, the Herman Miller Company brought back to life Wolcott’s design and introduced it in 1970 as the first ergonomic office chair.
 Again, they were inspired by Bill Stumpf.